Are you a born adventurer, dreaming of travelling the world and possibly getting paid to do it?

-If you get a job at a cruise ship, you will receive free healthcare if needed while on the ship.
+If you get a job on a cruise ship, you will receive free healthcare if needed while on the ship.
 Once you sign the contract, the employer will cover your healthcare for the time period you’ll spend working for them.

 If you’re embarking in the US (and most cruise ships are), you will need to obtain a transit visa in order to successfully get from your flight to your new workplace.
 If you’re applying for the job via a recruitment agent, there is a good chance that they will handle the process of the visa application for you.

 We hate to disappoint you before you even get there -- but don’t hope to enjoy the luxury and vacation during your work on the cruise ship.

 You will be sharing the cabin with at least one more employee, and it won’t be nearly as fancy as guest cabins are.
 Usually, employee cabins are found at the bottom part of the ship and they don’t even have windows.